We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and sector development.

 See Our regulatory regime for more information about the Act and regulations.

-The Government has an agreement with Rocket Lab USA Inc and Rocket Lab NZ which authorises their current launch activities.
+Prior to the legislation coming into force, the Government had an agreement with Rocket Lab USA Inc. and Rocket Lab NZ authorising their launch activity from New Zealand.

 We enable space-related business, science and innovation